GSA/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 | *Limited*   | 2 |Something you have *AND*<br>Something you know, **OR**<br>Something you have *AND*<br>Something you are, **OR**<br>Something you know *AND*<br>Something you are  | PKI-AUTH (with PIN or OCC) or<br>OCC-AUTH  |  OCC-AUTH |
 | *Controlled*   | 1 | Something you have **OR**<br>Something you are  |  PKI-CAK  | PKI-CAK<br> SYM-CAK   |

+**Note:** Some authentication mechanisms defined by NIST SP 800-116, Revision 1 might not be available on all user-population cards (for example, on-card biometric comparison or PKI-CAK).

 {% include alert-info.html content="When using PKI-CAK and PKI-AUTH as authentication mechanisms, certificates must be validated.
 Verify the certificate against a Certificate Revocation List (CRL) or Online Certificate Status Protocol (OCSP) server response.
 Also, verify that the certificate chains to the Federal Common Policy root certification authority (CA).
 Visit <a href=\"https://piv.idmanagement.gov/pivcertchains/\" target=\"_blank\">PIV Guides</a> to learn more about certificate trust." %}

 <br>